 Shoot the Hooch Must-Haves

 The following are all the things you absolutely need to be able to tube on the river.

 - Gotta have a tube!
-Kevin and I have been using this River Run double tube because then we are never separated from each other and it comes with a built-in cooler!
+Kevin and I love using this River Run double tube so that we are never separated from each other, and it comes with a built-in cooler!
 And if others in your group have the same brand tube, the tubes can link together so you won’t get separated from the group.

 - An Electric Air Pump or two for blowing up the tubes quickly so you can get on the river already!